 Every weekend and during school holidays in the summer months, the 1.2-kilometre Alpine Slide will take them at breakneck speed through bushland.
 Hint: if you have a daredevil in the family, splash out on the $50 pass for 10 rides because one just won’t be enough.

-The colourful hotcakes and Unicorn Waffle are likely to be sugar overload for anyone over 15 but this spot (pictured top) is edible magic for kids.
+The colourful cakes and cinnamon donut waffles are likely to be sugar overload for anyone over 15 but this spot (pictured top) is edible magic for kids.

 Dickson Dumpling House